Tuberculosis (TB) is a disease caused by

-Although the current tuberculosis treatment strategy has helped cure nearly 20 million patients of tuberculosis, the incidence of TB continues to climb.
+The current tuberculosis treatment strategy has helped cure nearly 20 million patients of tuberculosis.
 Tuberculosis remains the leading cause of death from a curable infectious disease.
-The incidence of the disease remains steady in many areas of the world, but continues to rise in Africa, secondary to the spread of HIV infection.
+TB mortality has fallen 50% since 1990 and the reporting on incidences of the disease has improved.
+Still, TB remains one of the world's deadliest diseases.

 The U.S. tuberculosis rate hit an all-time low in 2008, but the infection continues to disproportionately affect minorities and immigrants.
 The CDC said 13,000 new cases were reported in 2008, also a new low, with 40 percent of those cases among people born in the United States.
 TB rates were 23 times higher among Asians, eight times higher among blacks, and 7 times higher among Hispanics than among whites.
 More than 10 percent of people who have tested positive for the AIDS virus had TB; the immune suppression caused by HIV can make a person far more susceptible to TB.

 According to the World Health Organization (WHO), Africa has reacted too slowly to tuberculosis, an infectious disease that kills thousands of people with HIV and AIDS on the continent every year.
 African leaders and the United Nations health body declared a tuberculosis emergency in 2005 and the WHO has since launched a $56 billion global plan to halve tuberculosis prevalence and death rates.
 Worldwide, about 1.7 million people died from tuberculosis and 9 million people caught the disease in 2004.
 Africa's current crisis is linked to co-infection with HIV/AIDS and weak health systems.